Mis à jour le

 Day 9 – Los Angeles

-On that day, we walked the Hall of Fame and got lost.
+On that day, we walked on Hollywood Boulevard all along the Walk of Fame.

 Day 10 – Los Angeles to Montreal

-Back home with American Airlines…. until next time.
+Back home with American Airlines…. until next time, California

 Have you been to California?
 Where are your favorite places?
 Any questions about the itinerary?
 Ask your questions in comments below.